silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/exam.md

 - **UML Class Diagram**: multiple choice and open-answer questions.
 - **Relational Model**: open-answer questions.
 - **SQL**:
-	- An SQL script will be provided in Moodle, that you must download and use to initialize your database. **Please review how to initialize a database in SQLite3 beforehand, so you do not waste time during he exam**.
+	- An SQL script will be provided in Moodle, that you must download and use to initialize your database. **Please review how to initialize a database in SQLite3 beforehand, so you do not waste time during the exam**.
 	- For every exercise, you must provide the SQL query that returns the expected results.
 To avoid losing work and time, you can follow this workflow, like we did in class:
 		1. Use a proper code text editor available at the FEUP computers, such as Notepad++, Atom or VS Code.
 		2. Use UTF-8 encoding (same as the one used in the script).